 As the use of cannabis to treat medical conditions becomes more common, the research and knowledge into cannabis consumption and its benefits increases.
-While traditionally marijuana has been used for pain relief, to improve mood, and to increase appetite, more recently one such area of interest, is its positive effects on weight loss and metabolism.
+While traditionally marijuana has been used for pain relief and to improve mood, more recently one such area of interest, is its positive effects on weight loss and metabolism.

 Insulin is continually circulating the body

 Your bodies naturally make the hormone insulin, in order to utilise glucose from the carbohydrates in your food for energy.
 If energy isn’t required, insulin helps the storage of glucose for future use when you actually need it.

 Insulin is responsible for maintaining your blood sugar levels, ensuring they don’t go too high or too low.
 Fasting insulin levels shouldn’t be too low (an issue often seen in people with untreated Type 1 diabetes), and they shouldn’t be too high, as this is a sign of insulin resistance or pre-diabetes.

 In the event you consume food that raises your blood sugar levels too quickly, the pancreas secretes extra insulin to compensate, and the excess is often stored as unwanted fat.

 Too much glucose stored in your cells will ultimately lead to weight gain due to insulin promoting stored fat.
 You’ll also put on the weight if your body is unable to manage insulin properly.

 This is where cannabis comes into play.
 Research indicates a correlation between cannabis use and insulin levels.
 A study involving participants in the US suggested differences in fasting insulin levels between regular cannabis users and non-users.

 The significance of this is that low blood glucose levels, together with insulin, leptin and triglycerides, are considered to be extremely important factors in overall health and longevity.